mozilla-iam/dino-park-front-end/README.md

 - We make sure components look good (not necessarily the same) in the devices, browsers, platforms our users use.

 ### Deploying
 This application will automatically deploy to test/dev from the `master` branch.
-To deploy to `prod` cut a release tag following the patter in `releases` with the suffix `-prod`.
+To deploy to `prod` cut a release tag following the pattern in `releases` with the suffix `-prod`.